 OCS Employment Guidelines

 OCS employs over 150 Wesleyan University students each semester.
 To manage this volume of students, it is critical to make clear the responsibilities of this office and the individual student.
-All of this information is covered during the mandatory OCS Employment Webinar.
+All of this information is covered in The OCS Registration Process on Orgsync.

 There are three types of jobs through the Office of Community Service and Volunteerism: literacy, community-based (non-literacy), and OCS Staff (coordinators or van drivers).

 Literacy (only federal work study students are eligible):